fx-giant/giant-documentations/visual/stacked-svg-funnel.md

 # Stacked SVG Funnel

 ## Introduction
-This document details out the data binding and use cases for Stacked SVG Funnel.
-Refer (here)[./visual/svg-funnel.md] to get an overview of SVG Funnel.
+This document details out the data binding and use cases for **Stacked SVG Funnel**.
+Refer [here](./svg-funnel.md) to get an overview of SVG Funnel.

 ## Data Binding
 To get this chart, you need to **enable** the **IsStack** toggle